2025 State of Performance Management Report

 Highest eNPS scores

-Large companies benefit from greater resource availability, established career paths, and organizational stability.
+Large companies have the highest eNPS scores, supported by greater resource availability, clearer career progression, and more organizational stability.

 Mid-Size Companies (100-250 Employees)